OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 - Gene Ontology, Uberon, Cell Ontology, EFO, SNOMED

-## non-logical parts of onotologies
+## Non-logical parts of onotologies

 Terminology can be ambiguous, so text definitions, references, synonyms and images are key to helping users understand the intended meaning of a term.